 What is the Difference Between a Fasting and Stimulated C-Peptide Test?

 There are two types of C-peptide tests:

-The purpose of the stimulated C-peptide test is to measure how much insulin your pancreas produced in the hour after a carbohydrate challenge.
+The purpose of stimulated C-peptide testing is to measure how much insulin your pancreas produced in the hour after a carbohydrate challenge.
 The amount of C-peptide in your blood reveals how effective your pancreas is at secreting insulin and C-peptide in response to rising blood glucose.